Curriculum

 As a Catholic school, music forms an integral part of our daily collective and class worship and liturgy.
 Children learn a variety of hymns, ranging from traditional hymns and carols through to modern hymns and worship songs, some written especially for children, such as those provided by OneLife Music.
 Previously, we have worked with a Catholic hymn writer, Andy Severyn, who led a hymn writing session with our Year 6 children, using their ukulele learning to set their own prayers to music using four chords.
 These hymns were then sung by the whole school led by the different Year 6 teams in our collective worship.
 A Worship Team then evolved from this workshop who led our Collective Worship every Monday morning.

-We have a lively extra-curricular music provision with two un-auditioned choirs (Junior and Senior Singing Squad – for over 80 Key Stage 1 and 2 children after school) and the STOC Concert Band.
+We have a lively extra-curricular music provision an un-auditioned choir (Senior Singing Squad) and a Concert Band.
 The latter is open to all children from Year 2.
 Parts are adapted to enable beginners to join in and for all types of notation.
 These ensembles and Music Tech Club offer all children the chance to deepen their musical experience and learning and apply their knowledge and skills developed in the classroom and vice versa.

 Impact